 “Alicia, whose mama died, is sorry there is no one older to rise and make the lunchbox tortillas.
 Alicia, who inherited her mama’s rolling pin and sleepiness, is young and smart and studies for the first time at the university.
 Two trains and a bus, because she doesn’t want to spend her whole life in a factory or behind a rolling pin.
 Is a good girl, my friend, studies all night and sees the mice, the ones her father says do not exist.
 Is afraid of nothing except four-legged fur.
 And fathers” (32).

-Traversing Sandra’s creations, poetry, short stories, novels, memoir and her latest chapbook, Puro Amor (2018), which includes her own drawings, is tagging along on her journey, from place to place, house to house, on her trek toward identity as a Latina, a woman, a writer, an activist.
+Traversing Cisneros’s creations, poetry, short stories, novels, memoir, and her latest chapbook, Puro Amor (2018), which includes her own drawings, is tagging along on her journey, from place to place, house to house, on her trek toward identity as a Latina, a woman, a writer, an activist.

 I fell hard for her memoir, A House of My Own: Stories from My Life.
 Where Virginia Woolf spoke of a room, Sandra Cisneros speaks of a house.
 Progress, wouldn’t you agree?